jrob200/premium-supplemental-repo/general-advice/tips_for_premium.md

 >2.
 Do not move forward until you are comfortable with the concepts introduced.
 This will be an issue later when those inital lessons combine to build more advanced concepts.
 >3.
 Might be a time constraint for some, but I need practice often, every few days at the least, to keep the material fresh.
 Even if it is just one practice problem on codewars or similar.
 >4.
 Do not hesitate to ask questions in Slack, of your mentor, etc.  Learning is rarely a solo journey.

+### Michael

+Michael is one of the more advanced learners with Premium, having been learning consistently for over a year and now working on interview practice.

+>What works for me is having a schedule for when I do things in the weekday mornings, which I make sure to use for light duty stuff to keep my continuity and stay in touch with my goals.
+I try to save the more in depth project work for the weekend.
+I have balanced and rebalanced things to make time for meeting up with friends and doing the things that keep me sane.
+I've learned that when I try to be hardcore, I burn out.
+But that's just what works for me, anyway.

 ### Greg